Full Artist's statement

 His work has been presented at over 175 venues and events including the American Poetry Museum (D.C.), Arsht Center for the Performing Arts (FL), Art in Odd Places Orlando (FL), Atlantic Center for the Arts (FL), Backyard (Chennai, India), Bob Carr Theater (FL), CalArts (CA), Capital Fringe (D.C.), Capitol Hill Arts Workshop (D.C.), Charm City Fringe (MD), DC Arts Center (D.C.), Dr. Phillips Center for the Performing Arts (FL), FringeArts (PA), FringeNYC at The Kraine Theater (NY), Hard Rock Live Orlando (FL), Hirshhorn Museum and Sculpture Garden (D.C.), Kogod Courtyard at Smithsonian American Art Museum & National Portrait Gallery (D.C.), LOVE Park (PA), Morean Arts Center (FL), Mount Rushmore National Memorial (SD), The Mr. Roboto Project (PA), MOCA Jacksonville (FL), Orlando City Hall (FL), Orlando Fringe (FL), Orlando Museum of Art (FL), Painted Bride Art Center (PA), SAK Comedy Lab (FL), SUPERNOVA Performance Art Festival (VA), Tampa Museum of Art (FL), and...
 Wawa® (D.C./FL).

-Brian Feldman Projects have garnered worldwide media coverage, including television: World News Now (ABC), Jimmy Kimmel Live!, MSNBC, Today Show (NBC); radio: CBC/Radio-Canada, CBS News, CNN Radio, NPR Morning Edition, SiriusXM, WAMU; print: Baltimore Magazine, The Hindu (India), The Miami Herald, Montreal Gazette, The New Indian Express (India), Orlando Magazine, Orlando Sentinel, The Philadelphia Inquirer, Philly Weekly, tbt* Newspaper, Tampa Bay Times, Washington City Paper, The Washington Post, The Week Magazine; blog: 3 News (NZ), AnalogArtistDigitalWorld.com, ARTINFO.com, Mashable, The New York Times, Washingtonian; and podcasts.
+Brian Feldman Projects have garnered worldwide media coverage, including television: World News Now (ABC), Jimmy Kimmel Live!, MSNBC, Today Show (NBC); radio: CBC/Radio-Canada, CBS News, CNN Radio, NPR Morning Edition, SiriusXM, WAMU; print: Baltimore Magazine, The Hindu (India), The Miami Herald, Montreal Gazette, The New Indian Express (India), The New York Times, Orlando Magazine, Orlando Sentinel, The Philadelphia Inquirer, Philly Weekly, tbt* Newspaper, Tampa Bay Times, Time Out New York, Washington City Paper, The Washington Post, The Week Magazine; blog: AnalogArtistDigitalWorld.com, ARTINFO.com, Mashable, Newshub (NZ), Washingtonian; and podcasts.

 Additionally – Brian has extensive experience as an actor, having made his professional acting debut at age 10 with Orlando Shakespeare Theater.
 Since then, he has performed in over 50 film (j.mp/theindiaproject), television and theatrical productions; working with four Oscar®-nominated directors in the process.